 Art.
 10. – Master’s Thesis

-Students participating in the double-degree program will complete the defense of their Master’s thesis at the host University (i.e. Pavia students will defend their Master’s thesis in Lyon and iaelyon students will defend their Master’s thesis in Pavia) under the supervision of a tutor from one of the two partner Universities.
+Students participating in the double-degree program will complete the defence of their master’s thesis at the host University (i.e. Pavia students will defend their master’s thesis in Lyon and iaelyon students will defend their master’s thesis in Pavia) under the supervision of a tutor from one of the two partner Universities.
 Students from the University of Pavia will however be required to defend their thesis at their home University as well.

 Students if they wish, can obtain the release of the paper version of the Italian Degree, requesting it at the general secretariat of students and paying the required fee.